 Pros: Can become quite tame with regular handling.
 They are social so should be kept in pairs/groups, but, even if they are not handled much, they like to play and interact so are fun to watch.
 They are also more active during the day than other rodents (going through several sleep/wake cycles over 24 hours rather than sleeping all day or night).

 Cons: They can take some patience to tame.
 Care must also be taken that a child never grabs a gerbil by the tail.Continue to 5 of 7 below.

 Pros: Mice are quite easy to care for and do not need a large home.
 A group of female mice will usually live together quite happily and be quite entertaining with their play.

-Cons: Mice are very quick, agile, and tend to be skittish, so are more difficult for kids to handle.
+Cons: Mice are very quick, agile, and tend to be skittish, so they are more difficult for kids to handle.
 For most kids, they are better as a "look, don't touch pet."
-Also most active a night.
+Also, they are most active a night.

 06 of 07

-Pros: leopard geckos are readily available and among the easiest reptiles to look after properly.
-They are also quite docile and can be handled with a gentle touch, and a couple can be kept in a fairly small tank.
+Pros: Leopard geckos are readily available and among the easiest reptiles to look after properly.
+They are also quite docile and can be handled with a gentle touch.
+A couple can be kept in a fairly small tank.

 07 of 07

-Pros: I consider these the ultimate in low maintenance pets, which makes them somewhat ideal for kids (if kids get bored with them, there is not a whole lot of work to take over!).
-They are large enough to be handled and are generally quite docile, yet are completely undemanding of attention.
+Pros: These are the ultimate in low maintenance pets, which makes them somewhat ideal for kids.
+(If kids get bored with them, there is not a whole lot of work to take over!)
+They are large enough to be handled and are generally quite docile yet completely undemanding of attention.